juttle/concurrency-master/README.md

 The Concurrency Master is a lightweight promise-based task scheduler.
 Initialize it with a concurrency value, then call its `add` method on functions that return [Promises](https://www.promisejs.org/).
 The ConcurrencyMaster will execute all the given promise-returning functions.
 In doing so, it will make sure that no more than its given concurrency are running in parallel.

-The `wait()` method returns a Promise that resolves when all of the ConcurrencyMaster's `push`ed Promises have resolved.
+The `wait()` method returns a Promise that resolves when all of the ConcurrencyMaster's `add`ed Promises have resolved.

 ## Example